ncatlab/nlab-content/pages/1209.md

 * R. Wisbauer, B. Mesablishvili, Bimonads and Hopf monads on categories, <a href="http://arxiv.org/abs/0710.1163">arXiv:0710.1163</a>

-Unlike the case of [[Hopf algebra]]s, one does not have good analogues of antipode map in general and a difference between a bimonoid and Hopf monoid has to be stated in different terms.
-A similar case is in the case of Hopf algebroids and bialgebroids where the most natural (and general) notions do not involve antipode:
+In some of these generalized cases, one does not have a good notion of of antipode, so that the difference between bimonoids and Hopf monoids has to be stated in different terms.
+A similar case is in the case of Hopf algebroids and bialgebroids where there are natural general notions not involving antipodes:

 * B. Day, R. Street, Monoidal bicategories and Hopf algebroids, Advances in Mathematics, 129, 1 (1997) 99--157